thinktecture/relayserver/docs/glossary.md

 ### Connector

-The RelayServer _Connector_ is a piece of software that runs on a physical location where you want to access local services (aka
+The _Connector_ is a piece of software that runs on a physical location where you want to access local services (aka [Targets](#target)).
-[Targets](#target)).
 The network the _Connector_ is located in is usually not accessible from the internet.
-The _Connector_ creates a connection to the [RelayServer](#relayserver), through which the server can send a [Request](#request) to the connector.
+The _Connector_ creates a connection to the
+[RelayServer](#relayserver), through which the server can send a [Request](#request) to the connector.
 The connector then requests the internal [Target](#target) and relays its [Response](#response) back to the server, which then relays it back to the requesting
 [Client](#client).

-For reasons of availability and load balacing the _Connector_ can be run multiple times at the same location / network.
+For reasons of availability and load balancing the _Connector_ can be run multiple times at the same location / network.
 All _Connectors_ on a specific physical location are logically referred to as a [Tenant](#tenant).

-The _Connector_ was formerly called _OnPremisesConnector_ (short _OPC_) in RelayServer 2.
+The _Connector_ was formerly called _OnPremisesConnector_ (short _OPC_) in RelayServer v2.

 ## R